 All but one of the swap contracts outstanding have the same or shorter maturity dates and amortizations as the related bonds.
 The 2018A refunding bonds that are hedged by the \$120 million notional swap with Wells Fargo Bank comes due before the swap termination date.
 For one of the swap agreements, the underlying bonds have mandatory tender dates that come due before the termination date of the associated swaps.
 This applies to the 2016B and 2016C bonds being hedged by the \$268 million notional swap with Barclays Bank.
 The Commonwealth's stated debt plan is to either identify other variable rate bonds the swap agreement to ensure hedge effectiveness pursuant to GASB Statement No. 53.
-If the Commonwealth is unable to identify other variable rate bonds the swaps may hedge upon the swaps may hedge, the Commonwealth would be required to make net settlement payments on the swaps without the offsetting effects of changes in variable rate bond settlement payments.
+If the Commonwealth is unable to identify other variable rate bonds the swap agreement to ensure hedge effectiveness pursuant to GASB Statement No. 53.
+If the Commonwealth is unable to identify other variable rate bonds the swaps may hedge upon the swaps without the offsetting effects of changes in variable rate bond settlement payments.